The AGM Simple Pendulum: Introduction

 The authors of these approximations show great dexterity and ingenuity in their derivations and use a variety of techniques to obtain them.
 However, virtually NONE of them offers a rigorous error analysis.
 That is to say, inequalities on the upper bound for the error, which shows how \emph{good} the approximation is, and on the lower bound for the error, which shows how \emph{bad} the approximation is.
 (See \textsc{Thurston} \cite{Thur}).
 Most of the authors do include numerical studies of the accuracy of their approximations and some even include a few order-of-magnitude asymptotics.
 But those with rigorous error bounds are few and far between.

 Recent interest has concentrated in \textsc{Gauss}' Arithmetic-Geometric Mean (AGM) algorithm \cite{AGM} because of its high rate of convergence.
 In 2008, \textsc{Claudio G. Carvalhaes} and \textsc{Patrick Suppes} \cite{CS1} published a very interesting and detailed presentation of the AGM and its application to the approximation of the period.
 They also presented an elegant interpretation of the AGM recurrence formula as a method of \emph{renormalizing} the pendulum in the sense that it replaces the original pendulum with another one with the same period, but longer length and smaller amplitude.
-This interpretation was already known to \textsc{Greenhill} \cite{Gre} in the late 1800's, but has been woefully neglected till recently.
+This interpretation was already known to \textsc{Greenhill} \cite{Gre} in the late 1800's, who showed its deep relation to the modern theory of complex multiplication, but has been woefully neglected till recently.
 However, their paper, too, fails to offer any rigorous error analysis, although the numerical studies of the error are extremely interesting and merit study.

 It is unfortunate that none of the authors cites the marvelous investigations of the great British number theorist \textsc{A. E. Ingham} which \textsc{L. A. Pars} describes in his monumental 665-page standard work \cite{Pars1}, which was published almost 50 years ago in 1965. \textsc{Ingham} not only obtains the formulas of \textsc{Carvalhaes} and \textsc{Suppes} but also obtains rigorous error estimates, both in excess and in defect.
 It is beyond question that Ingham's work deserves to be better known.